-- II.B.1.
+II.B.1.
 At each participating site, there must be a sufficient number of faculty members with competence to instruct and supervise all residents at that location.
-(Core) - II.B.1.a)

-Faculty members or consultants with special expertise in the disciplines related to child neurology and neurology, including behavioral neurology, child and adolescent psychiatry, clinical neurophysiology, epilepsy, headache, infectious disease, movement disorders, neonatal neurology, neurocritical care, neurogenetics, neuroimaging, neuroimmunology, neuromuscular medicine, neuro-oncology, neuro-ophthalmology, neuropathology, neurotology, pain management, sleep disorders, and vascular neurology, should be available to the residents.
-(Detail) - II.B.2.
-Faculty members must: - II.B.2.a) be role models of professionalism; (Core) - II.B.2.b) demonstrate commitment to the delivery of safe, quality, cost-effective, patient-centered care; (Core)
+(Core) II.B.1.a) There must be a minimum of three faculty members, including the program director, each of whom devotes at least 20 hours per week to the program.
+These faculty members must have current ABOS or AOBOS certification in the specialty.
+(Core) II.B.1.b) There must be at least one FTE physician faculty member (FTE equals 45 hours per week devoted to the program), who has current ABOS or AOBOS certification in the specialty, for every four residents in the program.
+(Core) II.B.2.
+Faculty members must: II.B.2.a) be role models of professionalism; (Core) II.B.2.b) demonstrate commitment to the delivery of safe, quality, cost-effective, patient-centered care; (Core)